shopsys/shopsys/upgrade/UPGRADE-v7.3.5-dev.md

 - load product accessories in after add window only if corresponding module is enabled ([#1990](https://github.com/shopsys/shopsys/pull/#1990))
     - see #project-base-diff to update your project

+- fix Elasticsearch test reliability on fail ([#1662](https://github.com/shopsys/shopsys/pull/1662))
+    - see #project-base-diff to update your project